vespasianvs/speederbot/README.md

 ## Setup

+### 1. Setup Twitter Developer
-### 1. The highest priority job is to get your Twitter account set up for your bot.
-This process can take up to 48 hours!
+**The highest priority job is to get your Twitter account set up for your bot.
+This process can take up to 48 hours!**
 1. Create the Twitter account for your bot, e.g. @MySpeederBot - the account *must* have an email address associated with it.
 2. Go to [Twitter Developer]https://developer.twitter.com/ - **Make sure that you are logged as your bot!**
 3. Apply for a Twitter Developer account (press the Apply button in the top right)